MrMewfree/MrMewfree/README.md

 * 👋 Hi, I’m @MrMrewfree
 * 👀 I’m interested in putting a DJ in everyone's pocket, always available and for all occasions of life
-* 🌱 I’m currently learning LLM & DataSciences
+* 🌱 I’m currently learning.
+Slowly but surely.
-* 💞️ I’m looking to collaborate on how to digitize the DJ function (not the technical parts, but the curation part)
+* 💞️ I’m looking to collaborate with whoever wants to build the future of musical curation.
-* 📫 How to reach me: bonjour@mercutio.app
+* 📫 How to reach me: bonjou@mercutio.app
 * 😄 Pronouns: He/him/that
 * ⚡ Fun fact: I like hugs, kisses and slipknot.
 I hate pasta that sticks to the pan, napping under a pine tree and my neighbor.
 I want to create a business that generates a lot of cash that can be reinvested in a village of arts, free for everyone.